jeffpar/pcjs.v1/blog/2015/03/26/README.md

 	if (parameter === undefined || parameter === null) { ... }

-This is one of those times when coercion (of *undefined* to *null*) is beneficial.
+This is one of those times when coercion (of *undefined* to *null*), and the use of "non-strict" operators, is beneficial.
 Here's another:

 	if (!b) { ... }

 Coercing a value to *boolean* is a popular way of checking for all "falsy" values (ie, *undefined*, *null*, 0, false, "", NaN, etc).
-Again, another situation where type coercion is beneficial and well understood.
+It is shorthand for:

+	if (b == false) { ... }

+yet I suspect the proponents of strict equality would embrace the former while rejecting the latter.

-However, don't use that technique to check for optional parameters:
+However, I don't recommend "falsy" checks for optional parameters:

 	if (!parameter) { ... }

-if a valid numeric parameter could include 0, or a valid string parameter could include "", etc.
+because often a valid numeric parameter might include 0, or a valid string parameter might include "", so it's better to do this:

+	if (parameter == null) { ... }

+and obviously if *null* is also a acceptable value, then you should definitely use strict equality:

+	if (parameter === undefined) { ... }

 Problems with type coercion are **NOT** problems caused by a poor choice of operators, so trying to make those problems go away by artificially limiting your choice of operators seems like the wrong solution.